ARM: Discovering Agentic Reasoning Modules for Generalizable Multi-Agent Systems: Theoretical Analysis

-We model the reasoning process as a Markov decision process (MDP) \cite{10.5555/3312046} $\mathcal{M} = (S, A, P, R, \gamma)$: \begin{itemize} \item \textbf{State Space $(S)$:} The state space $S=S_{ok}\cup S_{fail}\cup S_{done}$ is partitioned into three disjoint subsets: \begin{itemize} \item $S_{ok}$: A state $s\in S_{ok}$ represents a partial reasoning trace ${q, p_1, ...p_k}$ that is on a valid path to a solution. \item $S_{fail}$: A state $s\in S_{fail}$ has made a critical reasoning error from which recovery is not possible (including terminal states where the reasoning chain ended up on the wrong answer).
-This is an absorbing region. \item $S_{done}$: A state $s\in S_{done}$ represents a reasoning path that has successfully ended on the right answer.
-This is an absorbing region. \end{itemize} \item \textbf{Action Space $(A)$}: For a fixed meta-policy $\pi_{Rec}$ that recursively generates steps until termination (such as the one used by baseline CoT or the ARM-only variant), the meta policy executes a single action at any give state $s\in S_{ok}$: i.e., invokes a step-generator module $m$ to produce the next reasoning step.
+\end{itemize} \item \textbf{Maximum Reasoning Steps (N)}: We rollout the reasoning process up to $N$ steps.
+After $N$ steps of reasoning, we enforce a \emph{model-independent} termination rule where the state deterministically goes into $s' \in \mathcal{G}$ if \texttt{solved(s)} = 1 and into $s' \in \mathcal{F}$ if \texttt{solved(s)} = 0.
+For simplicity of notation, we assume the total trajectory length to be $N+1$. \item \textbf{Action Space $(A)$}: For a fixed meta-policy $\pi_{Rec}$ that recursively generates steps until termination (such as the one used by baseline CoT or the ARM-only variant), the meta policy executes a single action at any give state $s\in \mathcal{U}$: i.e., invokes a step-generator module $m$ to produce the next reasoning step.
 Thus, the action space is a singleton $\mathcal{A}=\{\texttt{generate\_step}\}$.
-Hence, the choice of the module $m$ fully defines the transition dynamics of the MDP. \item \textbf{Reward Function $(R)$: } A sparse reward function with $R=1$ given upon transition to a done state. \begin{itemize} \item $R(s) = 1$ if $s \in S_{done}$ and $0$ otherwise. \end{itemize} \item \textbf{Transition Dynamics (P)}: update function (see 3.2.1) $U_{m, .}$ where $m\in\mathcal{M}$ is characterized by its state-dependent error rate, $\epsilon_m(s)$, which is the probability of making a catastrophic irrecoverable error from state $s$.
-Additionally, we introduce For any state $s\in S$, the transition probabilities to the next state $s'$ are defined as:
+For terminal states $\mathcal{G}\cup \mathcal{F}$, this is a \texttt{no-op}.
+Hence, the choice of the module $m$ fully defines the transition dynamics of the MDP. \item \textbf{Reward Function $(R)$: }The one-shot terminal reward is sparse: